kilianzepf/conditioned_uncertain_segmentation/README.md

 [[Paper on OpenReview]](https://openreview.net/pdf?id=wZ2SVhOTzBX)

+This repository contains the models presented in the paper as well as a new datasets for studying varying label styles in uncertain image segmentation.
+The code is based on PyTorch.

 <img src="img/schematic_models.png"  width="800" >

-This repository contains the code for the experiments presented in the paper as well as a new datasets for studying varying label styles in uncertain image segmentation.
-The code is based on PyTorch.
+Figure: Schematic model architectures (adapted from Kohl et al. (2018) and Monteiro et al. (2020)) of the prob.
+U-net (a) and SSN (b) during inference time.
+Our modifications to the models are shown in green. (c) illustrates a normal distribution over the logit pixel space.

 ## Dependencies